-- A.1.
-Pursuant to R.S.
+A. Pursuant to R.S.
 37:2357 each licensed specialist in school psychology is required to complete continuing education hours within biennial reporting periods.
-Continuing education is an ongoing process consisting of learning activities that increase professional development. - a.
-Each licensed specialist in school psychology is required to complete 50 hours of credit of continuing education within the biennial reporting period beginning in July 2015. - b.
-Two of the above 50 hours of credit of continuing education must be in the areas of ethics or law.
+Continuing education is an ongoing process consisting of learning activities that increase professional development.

+B. Each licensed specialist in school psychology is required to complete 40 hours of credit of continuing education within a biennial reporting period beginning in July 1 and ending June 30.
+1. Two of the above 40 hours of credit of continuing education must be in the areas of ethics or law.